mozilla-mobile/ios-l10n-scripts/README.md

 For both the Beta and Release builds, an API key for use in Adjust (https://www.adjust.com/) for the sandbox and production environments should be passed in as a parameter to the script call.

+# Non-Building Lanes

+Along with the lanes for building Firefox, there are a few others for marketing/testing purposes:

+`fastlane marketing` runs through the app generating screenshots for the App Store.

+`fastlane snapshotL10n devices:<> langauges:<> output_directory:<>` runs a series of snapshot tests on all of the devices in each of the given languages.
+The output of all the snapshots are then placed in the output_directory.